Before The War: Life In A West Ukrainian Village

 Solotvyno is just a West Ukrainian village, on the banks of the river Tisza, right at the border with Romania.

-Perfect location to investigate plain Western Ukrainian lifestyle, I thought, and that’s why I visited it.
+Perfect location to investigate the plain Western Ukrainian lifestyle, I thought, and that’s why I visited it.

 Everyday life of a plain West Ukrainian village.
 Solotvyno Selling vegetables in Solotvyno